Jump to section

-Make sure you ask about training scope and associated costs.
-Many manufacturing software customers sell hard to use software and charge you for training as their business model.
+Make sure you ask about the training scope and associated costs.
+Many manufacturing software customers sell hard-to-use software and charge you for training as their business model.
 The steeper the learning curve and the longer the implementation period, the longer it will take for you to see a return on investment.
 As you evaluate different providers, gauge the usability of their software.
-Ask a demo or trial account, as well as customer testimonials.
-Also inquire about the resources they have to make you successful.
+Ask for a demo or trial account, as well as customer testimonials.
+Also, inquire about the resources they have to make you successful.
 Check out their training resources, including webinars, knowledge bases, and forums.
-Lastly, ask about the on-boarding process .
+Lastly, ask about the onboarding process .
 The best vendors will have a clear plan to get you started as a successful user of their product.

 What else can you do with the software?
 Will you outgrow it?

 Digital work instructions are a necessary step in your digital transformation.
 However, if you chose smart work instructions software you will soon want to digitize other parts of your organization.
 To complete your digital transformation you will need to find other providers to fulfill your other needs.
 Going down that road will result in an expensive to maintain software stack.
 This could also result in data silos, rather than a single view of your entire organization.

 To avoid this situation, you can choose a platform instead of a single-point solution.
 Unlike single-point solutions, platforms are flexible technologies that can solve multiple problems.
 Think of them as Legos — the possibilities of what you can build are endless.
 Operations Apps software is an example of this.
 It allows you to make smart work instructions, but is not limited to that use case.
 Instead, you can create all sorts of apps to digitize your operations.
 These include quality apps, visibility apps, and many more.
 All data lives within the platform, so you get a holistic view of your operations.

 Will your provider still be around in a year?